MicrosoftDocs/quantum-docs/articles/concepts-dirac-notation.md

 ## Tensor product notation

 Dirac notation also includes an implicit [tensor product](xref:microsoft.quantum.concepts.vectors#tensor-product) structure.
 This structure is important because in quantum computing, the state vector described by two uncorrelated quantum registers is the tensor products of the two state vectors.
 Concisely describing the tensor product structure, or lack thereof, is vital if you want to explain a quantum computation.
 The tensor product structure implies that you can write $\psi \otimes \phi$ for any two quantum state vectors $\phi$ and $\psi$ as $\ket{\psi} \otimes \ket{\phi}$.
 However, by convention writing $\otimes$ in between the vectors is unnecessary, and you can write $\ket{\psi} \ket{\phi} = \ket{\psi \phi} $.
 For more information about vectors and tensor products, see [Vectors and Matrices in Quantum Computing](xref:microsoft.quantum.concepts.vectors).
-For example, the state with two qubits initialized to the zero state is given by
+For example, the state with two qubits initialized to the zero state is:

 $$
 \ket{0} \otimes \ket{0} = \ket{0} \ket{0} = \ket{00} = \begin{bmatrix} 1 \\\\  0 \end{bmatrix} \otimes \begin{bmatrix} 1 \\\\  0 \end{bmatrix} = \begin{bmatrix} 1 \\\\  0 \\\\  0 \\\\  0 \end{bmatrix}.